-To connect signal wiring between multiple transmitters in a group, use 14-22 AWG wire.
+To connect signal wiring between multiple transmitters in a group, use 14 - 22 AWG wire.
 Torque all terminals to 0.4 Nm.

+The maximum length of signal wire between the first and last transmitters is 30.5 m (100 ft.).
 The first transmitter in a group is the "leader."
 Subsequent transmitters are "followers."